Ash-D23/Mark-Eleven-Lucky-Birthdate/README.md

 # Mark-Eleven-Lucky-Birthdate

-React JS Application developed as part of Level Zero of Neogcamp.
+Web Application developed as part of Level Zero of Neogcamp.
-Where user can enter thier birthdate and find if there birthday is lucky or not.
+Where user can enter their birthdate and find if there birthday is lucky or not.

 ```